ConnorBaker/cuda-redist-find-features/nix/packages/regen-readme/README_template.md

    - Implemented with heuristics.
 For example, if a directory contains a `lib` directory with a `libfoo.a` file, we assume that the package should have an output named `static` containing all its static libraries.

-1. Write a complementary JSON file containing the "features" each package should have next to the manifest passed as argument to the script.
+1. Write a complementary JSON file containing the "features" each package should have.

 ### Implemented Feature Detectors